MediaSavvy/MediaSavvy/Wiki/Hacking-Tools-and-Software.md

 ### Miscellaneous

 - [Kali Linux](https://www.kali.org/) - Debian-derived Linux distribution designed for digital forensics and penetration testing.

-- [Hiren BootCD](https://www.hirensbootcd.org/download/) - HBCD_PE_x64.iso image to clear or change admin password on Windows, can only work if the BIOS password hasn't been already set.

 - [Hacking Tools](https://github.com/Z4nzu/hackingtool) - A program that has multiple penetration testing tools and hacking tools.